School Workforce Annual Census data: background, quality and methodology information

 This difference could also be explained by variation in how FTE is calculated in the two collections.
 The SWAC collection of individual level information provides greater consistency in analysing the data and requires that FTE values be submitted for each workforce member, with the FTE reflecting the proportion of full-contract time worked.
 The PLASC collection collects information on tenure (full-time/part-time) and hours worked.
 Where an individual is recorded as part-time, the number of hours worked is divided by 32.5 to give an indication of FTE.
 This method assumes that all full-contract time is equivalent to 32.5 hours, but this may not be true for every role.
 This means that an individual that works 20 hours a week, in a role that deems full-time equivalence to be 25 hours, would be recorded with an FTE of 0.8 in SWAC and 0.6 in PLASC.

-Further analysis of the differences between workforce data in SWAC and PLASC will be undertaken following the publication of the latest PLASC data in August.
+Further analysis of the differences between workforce data in SWAC and PLASC will be undertaken following the publication of the latest PLASC data at the end of July.

-In 2021/22, SWAC recorded 18,065 teachers taking a period of sickness absence.
-This is considerably higher than the 10,285 taking a period of sickness absence in 2020/21 from SWAC and 12,616 absences recorded in the local authority aggregated data collection for January to December 2020.
+Table 5 shows that in 2022/23, SWAC recorded 16,965, down from 18,065 teachers taking a period of sickness absence in 2021/22.
+This is still considerably higher than the 10,285 taking a period of sickness absence in 2020/21 from SWAC and 12,616 absences recorded in the local authority aggregated data collection for January to December 2020.
 Both of these covered a time period during the coronavirus (COVID-19) pandemic, which affected how schools operated.
-However, the latest SWAC figure is not dissimilar to data collected from local authorities in previous years (16,529 in 2017, 16,289 in 2018 and 16,554 in 2019).
+However, the latest SWAC figure is not dissimilar to data collected from local authorities in previous years.
 Therefore, the difference between absences recorded in SWAC and the local authority data in the most recent year may be due to volatility arising from the coronavirus (COVID-19) pandemic and sickness absence levels appear to have returned to pre-COVID19 levels.
 In addition, the SWAC collection provides greater coverage of school teacher absences than the previous local authority aggregated data collection on teacher sickness absences in that it collects data from schools who have opted-out of payroll and / or HR service level agreements with their local authority.
 This may account for some of the difference.

-Based on data from SWAC, the proportion of teachers taking a period of sickness absence in 2021/22 was 65.2%.
-This is considerably higher compared to 2020/21 (40.0%) but is similar to the figures recorded in the local authority aggregated data collections for 2017 (61.1%), 2018 (61.2%) and 2019 (62.1%) with figures for 2020 (46.5%) similar that seen in 2020/21.
+Based on data from SWAC, the proportion of teachers taking a period of sickness absence in 2022/23 was 60.9%.
+This is lower than for 2021/22 but considerably higher compared to 2020/21 (40.0%).
+The most recent figures are similar to the figures recorded in the local authority aggregated data collections for 2018 and 2019.
 This can largely be explained by the SWAC data for 2020/21 and the local authority aggregated data collection for 2020 covering a time period during the coronavirus (COVID-19) pandemic, which affected how schools operated with a period of school closures which may have affected the number of sickness absences recorded.

-In the most recent SWAC data for 2021/22, the average working days lost per teacher that has taken sickness absence has remained relatively stable at 12.8 compared to 11.9 in 2020/21.
-It is also relatively consistent with the aggregated local authority collection for 2017 (11.0), 2018 (10.8), 2019 (11.3) and 2020 (11.5).
+In the most recent SWAC data for 2022/23, the average working days lost per teacher that has taken sickness absence was 11.3, down from 12.8 in 2021/22 but relatively consistent with the aggregated local authority collections.
 This means that there is unlikely to be a significant change in understanding of the prevalence of absences and the average duration of these absences when the data is replaced by SWAC.
-While understanding of the proportion of teachers taking sickness absence is likely to change, this will be the result of improved analysis and communication of statistics.

 Recruitment

-In 2021/22, SWAC recorded 2,292 teacher vacancies.
-This an increase of 789 compared to 2020/21.
-It is also considerably higher than the figure recorded in PLASC for January to December 2021 (1,801) and 2020 (1,212).
+In 2022/23, SWAC recorded 2,448 teacher vacancies.
+This an increase of 156 compared to 2021/22.
+It is also higher than the figure recorded in PLASC for January to December 2022 (2,273) and considerably higher than 2021 (1,801).
 Some of the difference may be explained by the provision of Welsh Government funding to recruit extra staff to support pupils during the coronavirus (COVID-19) pandemic.
 However, the increase will largely be due to the coverage of SWAC and the fact that it is a school workforce specific collection.
-In the 2022 SWAC collection, 62% of schools completed the teacher recruitment section.
-This compares to 44% of schools completing the teacher recruitment section in 2021 and 44% completing the teacher recruitment section in the PLASC 2022 collection.
+In the 2023 SWAC collection, 69% of schools completed the teacher recruitment section.
+This compares to 62% of schools completing the teacher recruitment section in 2022 and 44% in 2021.
+Only 47% of schools submitted teacher recruitment information in the PLASC 2023 collection.

 Retention

 The difference in the number of leavers recorded in SWAC and PLASC for the most recent years may again be due to the impact of the coronavirus (COVID-19) pandemic.
 Some teachers may have chosen not to leave during the height of the pandemic in 2020, instead leaving in subsequent years.
 Also, similar to the teacher recruitment data the increase will largely be due to the coverage of SWAC and the fact that it is a school workforce specific collection.
-In the 2022 SWAC collection, 71% of schools completed the teacher retention section.
-This compares to 56% of schools completing the teacher retention section in 2021 and 26% completing the teacher retention section in the PLASC 2022 collection.
+In the 2023 SWAC collection, 83% of schools completed the teacher retention section.
+This compares to 71% of schools completing the teacher retention section in 2022 and only 30% of schools completing the teacher retention section in the PLASC 2023 collection.

 Education Workforce Council (EWC)